valhuber/nw_adm_ldr_sql_auth_admin/readme.md

 ## testing

-This is to test providing an auth-admin app for sql-based security, using `ui/admin/admin_loader.py` as provided by Thomas.
+This is to test providing an auth-admin app for sql-based security, using
+1. `ui/admin/admin_loader.py` as provided by Thomas,
+2. `api/expose_api_models.py` to expose auth models (which breaks BLT, btw)

 Established security: